skjsjhb/saucers/README.md

    SAUCERS_CMAKE_AR = "llvm-ar"
    ```

-   > [!NOTE]
-   >
-   > On Windows, if you installed LLVM via the official installer or `WinGet`, it's recommended to use `Ninja` for
-   > performance and compatibility.
-Make sure to add `clang-cl` to `PATH` for CMake to find it.
-   >
-   > If `clang-cl` is installed from the Visual Studio Installer, then the Visual Studio generator must be used.
-Remove
-   > the flags above, and set `SAUCERS_CMAKE_GENERATOR_TOOLSET` to `ClangCL`.
-If CMake fails to automatically detect
-   > the generator, also set `SAUCERS_CMAKE_GENERATOR` to an appropriate value.
-   >
-   > At the time of writing, the LLVM version of `clang-cl` produces smaller binaries for some unknown reasons.
-Besides,
-   > the build time can also be greatly reduced if using `Ninja`.

 3. Make sure to use LLD as the linker for the Rust part.
    This can be done by appending the following to `.cargo/config.toml`: